DerianMelvin/SASMusicPlayer/README.md

 Each part of the player (title, artist, bar, etc.) can be customized to your preferences _(up to a certain extent)_.

-The skin will load using the default values defined in the variables file, which can be accessed through the context menu and select `Edit Variables_[ALIGNMENT_TYPE].inc`.
+The skin can be edited through the settings UI, which can be opened with middle mouse click on the player or cover art (recommended), or through the context menu.

-You can set the media player (for NowPlaying variant), adjust cover art variables and colors through the context menu as well.
+For advanced usage, the variables file can be accessed through the context menu as well.
 All variables are labeled into small groups/sections + comments to guide users on what each setting does.

 ## ⚠️ Requirements